Skip to main content

 Shaw University started in December 1865 with a Bible class for newly freed slaves in Raleigh, NC.
 Fighting vicious prejudice in the aftermath of the Civil War and the Jim Crow South, Shaw rose to become a co-educational college, a medical school, law school & divinity school.

-Spotlight on North Carolina's HBCUs
+North Carolina's HBCUs

 North Carolina is home to a noteworthy cluster of HBCUs.
 Learn more about these colleges and universities below.